 About it’s sustainability ambition, the airport says, "Schiphol wants to be the most sustainable airport, and for the design of the new pier, we also take this goal on board.
 The new pier must meet the LEED standard: Leadership in Energy and Environmental Design.
 We want to meet the gold status of this sustainability qualification.
 But we wouldn’t be true to ourselves if we didn't aim higher: the AECOM Team is doing its best to get the platinum status with the new pier.
 If that comes true, the pier is the first airport building in the world that achieves such a sustainability certificate!".

-The design for the new pier will be finished by the end of 2017.
-Construction starts in 2018 and completion is planned for 2019.
+The design for the new pier was finished by the end of 2017 and the construction is started in 2018.
+The completion is planned for December 2020.